15 Toxic Communication Styles That Usually End in Divorce

 ANDOR BUJDOSO

-12. You bring up sensitive topics at inappropriate times.
+12. You pick the worst times to bring up sensitive conversations.

 ANDOR BUJDOSO